meet-aleksey/CircleAnglePicker/README.md

 ﻿# CircleAnglePicker for Windows Forms

-This is user interface element for Windows Forms, which allows to pick an angles.
+This is user interface control for Windows Forms, which allows to pick an angles.

-The element of a circular shape, something similar can be seen in Photoshop.
+The control of a circular shape, something similar can be seen in Photoshop.

 ![Preview](preview.gif)